ZhongweiL/bank-of-react/README.md

 # bank-of-react
-A react application that simulates a bank with some basic functionalities.
+A React application that simulates a bank with some basic functionalities.
 Built as part of the web development course at Hunter College.
 Access the app at https://zhongweil.github.io/bank-of-react/

 # Group member(s)
 Zhongwei Li \